-The carrying value of the Group's freehold land and buildings included in property, plant and equipment that have been mortgaged to secure various loan facilities, as detailed in Note 19, amounted to \$118,988,000 (2021: \$121,584,000).
+The carrying value of the Group's freehold land and buildings included in property, plant and equipment that have been mortgaged to secure various loan facilities, as detailed in Note 19, amounted to \$117,013,000 (2022: \$118,988,000).

-The fair values of the above land and buildings were determined by independent valuation specialists or Directors in December 2022 and December 2021 using valuation techniques and inputs as disclosed in Note 30(a).
+The fair values of the above land and buildings were determined by independent valuation specialists or Directors in December 2022 using valuation techniques and inputs as disclosed in Note 30(a).
+An assessment on the land and buildings was performed in December 2023 and it was concluded that there are no significant changes in the business environment to suggest that its fair value as at 31 December 2023 is materially different from 31 December 2022.